-As I was testing the hydration system compatible Osprey Zealot recently (see my review here), Osprey also sent me one of their Hydraulics hydration systems to test too.
+As I was testing the hydration system compatible Osprey Zealot recently, Osprey also sent me one of their Hydraulics hydration systems to test too.
 I considered combining it into my Zealot review but, as the Hydraulics system is compatible with many rucksacks, it seemed better to keep it separate.

 The Hydraulics system I tested is 2 litre capacity and comes with everything needed to get up and running.
 I have previously used Camelbaks or Platypus models and, while there are lots of similarities across brands, the Hydraulics package is very comprehensive.
 The bladder reservoir opens and closes with a dry bag style roll top that is then sealed with a slide across clip.

 The bladder is also, interestingly, stiffened in one side.
 The hydration tube then exits the bottom of the bladder but has a connector so it is easy to leave that in place on a rucksack and remove the bladder for refilling without unthreading the tube.

 There is a magnetic clip that will connect up to the clip that comes attached to Osprey rucksacks (I’m not sure if this comes as standard on all Osprey packs) and at the end, of course, there is the bite valve.

 I have used the Hydraulics system lots over the last few months.
 This has been almost exclusively with an Osprey Zealot biking rucksack although I have linked it up to other packs to see how universal it is.
 The main activity that I personally use hydration systems for is mountain biking as I prefer just using a bottle in other situations, but the Hydraulics system would work for any sport.